AdilsonFuxe/AdilsonFuxe/README.md

 ## I'm computer engineering student and Developer.

--  I’m currently working with BackEnd Development  using Nodejs, Typecript, Clean Architecture, SOLID, TDD, And Learning ReactJS And React Native.
+-  I’m currently working with BackEnd Development  using Nodejs, Typecript, Clean Architecture, SOLID, TDD.
-- 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: